 Then, when you’re ready, return to this lesson and move on to the next pattern.

 How to Practice Guitar Scale Patterns

-As you begin to work these scale patterns in your studies, you’ll realize that having an organized practice routine will help immensely in the woodshed.
+As you begin to work these scale patterns, you’ll realize that having an organized practice routine helps immensely.

 This is where working scale patterns in groups will be helpful.